GChristensen/posts/_posts/2021-07-07-how-to-design-software-systems-qmark.md

 subscriber/publisher framework that utilizes a message queue called a reactive event stream.
 You can filter, modify or combine event streams together.

-While events are processed, it is possible to display beautiful ads to the user in full-HD and 60 FPS, until the results are ready.
-Unfortunately, if your business is ad-based, this approach may harm it, since a parallelized set of tasks usually executes faster than the same set of sequential ones.
-So, there are places where reactive programming may be considered harmful.
-In other areas, it may be considered harmful because of unnecessary bloat.

 #### Domain-Specific Languages